 “When the team from Collision was looking for a new North American home, Toronto rose to the top due to our surging tech sector and because our convention and hospitality sector has the capacity and expertise to deliver a conference of this size and complexity.”

 —Toronto Mayor John Tory

-More than 18,000 companies including Umber Advanced Technologies Group, Intel, Pinterest and WeWork Labs expanded their presence in Toronto, employing close to 400,000 people.
-In June, IBM opened a new office in the city, hiring 500 employees following its recent collaboration with Mila on an open-source AI and machine learning project.
-Toronto also enables tech startups like InteraXon, which develops brainwave-controlled computing, to thrive and innovate along with more than 65 tech-focused business incubators and accelerators.
-Toronto has also recently been recognized as one of the top five fintech centers worldwide.
+More than 17,000 companies including Umber Advanced Technologies Group, Intel, Pinterest and WeWork Labs expanded their presence in Toronto, employing nearly 300,000 people.
+In June 2021, IBM opened a new office in the city, hiring 500 employees following its recent collaboration with Mila on an open-source AI and machine learning project.
+Toronto also enables tech startups like InteraXon, which develops brainwave-controlled computing, to thrive and innovate along with along with a wide range of business incubators and accelerators.

 Collision, one of the world’s biggest technology events (pictured at the top of this story), chose Toronto as its host city through 2022.
 Web Summit CEO Paddy Cosgrave cited Toronto’s explosive growth, talent pool, five world-leading universities and welcoming vibe as the main reasons for moving the event here from the U.S.

 “Collision is riding the wave of Toronto,” says Cosgrave.
 “Toronto had already arrived before we came here.
 I just don’t think a lot of people elsewhere in the world had seen it with their own eyes.”